solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 and architectural patterns when the whole script is about 50 lines of code?
 If it works and the code is understandable, it's a success!
 O brave new world, that has such programmers in it!

-## Choose productivity, Choose Pwnage.
+## Choose Productivity, Choose Pwnage.
 Choose Python.

 The field of security is wide, dealing often with bit operations, opcodes, crypto and hash algoritms, databases and network protocols.
 Therefore the ideal programming language needs to handle everything easily and